ParagShendkar/CustomerRecords/README.md

 # Customer Records API using Springboot and hibernate

-This project provides an API to manage and search for supplier details as part of a proof of concept for MakerSharks.
+This project provides an REST API to manage and search for Customer Records.

 ## Requirements